>> Go back to the Euro Tax Flash homepage

 On February 16, 2016 the EU Commission launched a public consultation on double taxation dispute resolution mechanisms, which closed on May 10, 2016.
 The aim of this consultation was to gather the views of all interested parties on how the current dispute resolution mechanisms operate and how they can be improved.

-The consultation is part of the implementation of the EU Commission’s Action Plan for Fair and Efficient Corporate Taxation, launched in June 2015 (see ETF 253).
+The consultation is part of the implementation of the EU Commission’s Action Plan for Fair and Efficient Corporate Taxation, launched in June 2015 (see ETF 253) (PDF 91 KB).
 In the Action Plan, the Commission acknowledged that double taxation - by leading to economic distortions and inefficiencies - can be a serious obstacle to businesses operating in more than one Member State, and can thus have a negative impact on cross-border investment.
 While reiterating that the implementation of a Common Consolidated Corporate Tax Base (CCCTB) would eliminate the risk of double taxation in the EU, the EU Commission also acknowledged that other solutions are needed until this is agreed.

 The current mechanisms (Mutual Agreement Procedure, Arbitration) provided by bilateral tax treaties entered into by Member States and, specifically, by the EU multilateral Arbitration Convention offer relief for double taxation when it occurs, but still result in lengthy procedures if agreement is not reached.
 The 2010 survey launched by the EU Commission on Double Tax Conventions confirmed these inefficiencies.